 "The best petting zoo and animals hands down!"

-Activity Fee: $6.00 Per RideLet your little one enjoy this classic form of entertainment that children have loved for years.
-Over 20 miniature horses, donkeys and ponies are proud to call Lucky Ladd Farms their home; and they're eagerly waiting for your doting affection.
-So let's get saddled up for ride that's sure to be a highlight of your child's day!
+Optional Add-on Activity Fee: $6.00 Per RideLet your little one enjoy this classic recreational entertainment that children have loved for years and helps keep our equine in tip-top shape.
+Over 20 miniature horses, donkeys, and ponies are proud to call Lucky Ladd Farms their home; and they're eagerly waiting for your doting affection.
+So let's get saddled up for ride that's sure to be a highlight in your child's day!

 Children are safely led around a pony carousel in a fenced enclosure by a trained attendant.
 Parents may be asked to assist children depending on their size and abilities.